← Back to briefings

 Renters' Rights Act: Section 21 Implementation Brief

-The commencement order laid before Parliament on 4 May 2026 confirms 1 October 2026 as the date on which Section 21 of the Housing Act 1988 ceases to apply to assured tenancies in England.
+Section 21 of the Housing Act 1988 ceased to apply to assured tenancies in England from 1 May 2026 under the Renters' Rights Act 2025.
 From that date, no new Section 21 notices may be served.

 Landlords with possession notices currently in flight should check the expiry date against this deadline.
-Once 1 October 2026 passes, the Section 21 route closes permanently.
+Once that date passes, the Section 21 route closes permanently.

 The key Section 8 grounds for most landlords are Ground 1A (landlord intends to occupy, four months' notice), Ground 1B (landlord intends to sell, four months' notice), and Ground 8 (serious rent arrears, four weeks' notice).
 Grounds 1A and 1B cannot be used within the first 12 months of a tenancy.